Frequently Asked Questions

 Depending on your growth objectives, securing the Compot Top directly in the garden with the provided Four Stakes may yield impressive results.
 In hotter climates, consider propagating in shaded areas during summer.
 Like any gardening endeavour, experimentation is key to finding what works best in your environment and climate.

-However, if you do encounter a smell, it may be due to improper covering or insufficient moisture.
+However, if you do encounter a smell, then consider soaking your scraps in waste water for a bit longer to reduce this situation from occuring.
 Adding more water, cardboard, or lime can help mitigate any odour.
+However I have never found it necessary to add any of these except more water.
+The Compot will eventually self adjust as things decompose thus reducing any odour.
 Maintaining adequate moisture levels is crucial; personally, I keep my Compots consistently moist, which has prevented any odour issues for me.

 If grass clippings aren’t available, you can use alternatives such as leaves, mulched garden clippings, straw, shredded bamboo, coconut fibre, hay, lucerne or pea straw.
 Avoid using dirt or sugar cane mulch, as the latter may attract rodents due to its sweet scent when heated in the garden.
 Experiment with different materials to find what works best for your specific circumstances.